laxmankatuwal/SQL-NOTES/README.md

-# SQL-NOTES
+# PostgreSQL-NOTES
-The SQL full course
+The PostgreSQL full course